 - Minor kitchen remodel: Recoup 82.7 percent of your investment in this heart of the home.
 Keep in mind that a major remodel can cost up to 25 percent of your home’s value, so spend wisely.

 It’s important to remember that enjoying your home is important, too, so undertake improvements that will net you pleasure as well as financial return.
-And keep in mind that, whether you’re looking to update your home for yourself or for sale, a Home Equity Line of Credit or Home Equity Loan can help provide the money you need to complete your projects – letting you use the equity you’ve built in your home to improve it.
+One of the most popular home improvement methods that is undertaken by homeowners trying to sell their homes is replacing or repairing their garage door.
+As mentioned above, this can help homeowners to recoup 83.7 percent of their garage door investment, which is why it is so popular.
+For people considering this option, be sure to hire a certified technician to take care of the issue to prevent any mistakes or further damage.
+It’s also important to keep in mind that, whether you’re looking to update your home for yourself or for sale, a Home Equity Line of Credit or Home Equity Loan can help provide the money you need to complete your projects – letting you use the equity you’ve built in your home to improve it.
 For more information about On Tap Credit Union’s home equity solutions, contact one of our loan consultants.